 It is important to note that “there will always be help and support available for those who have a genuine excuse”, as according to Ruth Owen, HMRC’s director general of customer services.
 “If you think you might miss the 31 January deadline, get in touch with us now – the earlier we’re contacted, the better”, she added though.

 If you may be late, tell HMRC as soon as possible.
 Ensure that you have evidence for being late, then file and pay for the return as soon as you can.
 These are the best steps you can take to avoiding a penalty.
-If you are unsure about these, or if you require London accounting services and would like to speak to a chartered tax adviser, we are happy to help go through the best procedure with you.
+If you are unsure about these, or if you require a London accountant and would like to speak to a chartered tax adviser, we are happy to help go through the best procedure with you.